keu/docs/astro/cli/get-started.md

 ## Step 7: Run the new DAG

-Refresh your browser at `http://localhost:8080/`.
+To see your new DAG in the Airflow UI, run your browser at `http://localhost:8080/`.
 As long as Airflow is running, it automatically picks up any new changes in your `/dags` directory.
 Existing files will be parsed for changes every 30 seconds while new files can be detected every 5 minutes.

-Once your new DAG appears in the Airflow UI, unpause it and trigger a run like you did in Step 4.
+Once your new DAG appears in the Airflow UI, we can run it:

+1. Unpause the new DAG and trigger a run like you did in Step 4.
-Click the name of your new DAG and open **Graph** view.
-The **Graph** view shows the dependencies between your tasks and is useful for troubleshooting issues that stem from dependencies.

-After your DAG runs, there should be a dark green border around the tasks showing that your run was successful.
+2. Click the name of your new DAG and open **Graph** view.
+After your DAG runs, there should be a dark green border around the tasks in the graph showing that your run was successful.

 ![GraphView.png](https://s3-us-west-2.amazonaws.com/secure.notion-static.com/95aadf3a-ded5-402f-84ff-bbe62099e0fb/GraphView.png)

 ## Step 8: View task logs

 When we tell Airflow to print something to the terminal, the output appears in Airflow's logs.
-To see the output of our tasks, we need to open our tasks in either the **Grid** or the **Graph** view.
+To see the output of our tasks:

+1. In the Airflow UI, open either the **Grid** or the **Graph** view.
-Click the `say_my_name` task to make the task instance view appear.
-From here, click the **Log** button.
+2. Click the `say_my_name` task to make the task instance view appear.
+3. Click the **Log** button.

 In the log output, you should see the string we set for the `MY_NAME` constant: